complete verse (Proverbs 16:3)

 • Chichewa Contempary Chichewa translation, 2002/2016:

-and when the moon has fully appeared, on the day of the feast;” (Source: Mawu a Mulungu mu Chichewa Chalero Back Translation)
+when thinking of all your laws.”
+(Source: Mawu a Mulungu mu Chichewa Chalero Back Translation)

 • Newari: